Mister-Hope/bcrypt-ts/README.md

 iteration count can be increased to make it slower, so it remains resistant to brute-force search attacks even with increasing computation power. ([see](http://en.wikipedia.org/wiki/Bcrypt))

-While bcrypt-ts is compatible to the C++ bcrypt binding, it is built by pure JavaScript and thus slower ([about 30%](https://github.com/dcodeIO/bcrypt.js/wiki/Benchmark)), effectively reducing the number of iterations that can be processed in an equal time span.
+While bcrypt-ts is compatible with the C++ bcrypt binding, it is built in pure JavaScript and thus slower ([about 30%](https://github.com/dcodeIO/bcrypt.js/wiki/Benchmark)), effectively reducing the number of iterations that can be processed in an equal time span.

 The maximum input length is 72 bytes (note that UTF-8 encoded characters use up to 4 bytes) and the length of generated hashes is 60 characters.
 Note that maximum input length is not implicitly checked by the library for compatibility with